KseniaShkaruta/CSV-for-Automatic-Speech-Recognition-for-AD/README.md

-# Automatic Speech Recognition for People with Alzheimer's Disease
+# CSV for Automatic Speech Recognition for People with Alzheimer's Disease
 Manipulation of csv and json files to delete/insert/substitute words from/into manual speech transcripts.
 Altered transcripts will be used to improve the performance of the automatic speech recognition (ASR).